kolesnikovav/Linqer/README.md

 # What does Linqer do?
-This library can simplify your Linq expression, by accessing member field/property of some value by name of it in Linq expression.
+This library can simplify your Lambda expression, by accessing member field/property of some value by name of it in Lambda expression.
 Lets take a look on this simple example.

 ```csharp